daviddias/rust-libp2p/README.md

 # Usage

-`rust-libp2p` repo will be a place holder for the list of Rust modules that compose Rust libp2p, as well as its entry point..
+`rust-libp2p` repo will be a place holder for the list of Rust modules that compose Rust libp2p, as well as its entry point.

 # Modules